Impact of stratification mechanisms on turbulent characteristics of stable open-channel flows: Results and Discussions

 \subsection{Transient flow evolution from neutral turbulence}

-Time evolution of flow statistics for \textit{Cases I-VI} starting from initially neutral turbulent open channel flow at $Re_{\tau} = 360$ is displayed in Figs. \ref{fig:Nhcompareut}-\ref{fig:Nhcomparewflux}.
-As expected, the effect of stabilizing stratification manifests itself in the decline of friction Reynolds number $Re_{\tau}$, turbulent kinetic energy (TKE), Reynolds shear stress and the growth of gradient Richardson number $Ri_g$ from their initial neutral values with increasing time.
-We observe from the plots that for all configurations studied, there is almost an exact inverse relation between flow stability and composite Froude number ($Fr_c$) given in table \ref{tab:stratifiedparam}.
-The most stable among the six configurations is \textit{Case IV} with $Fr_c=1.36$ where the final friction Reynolds number dropped by over 20\% from the initial $Re_{\tau}=360$ to approximately $Re_{\tau}=284$.
-However, even though \textit{Case V} has the same composite Froude number as \textit{Case IV}, Fig. \ref{fig:Nhcompareut} shows that \textit{Case IV} is significantly more stable than \textit{Case V} whose final friction Reynolds number is larger than 300.
-This suggests that at the same composite Froude number $Fr_c$, a difference in $\Pi_s$ can significantly impact stability of the turbulent flow, which is in stark contrast to the outcome of the linear stability of laminar flows where stability is solely dependent on $Fr_c$ as described in section \ref{sec:linstable}.
-Note that bulk Reynolds number remains constant because of flow forcing via the constant flow rate technique.
+Time evolution of flow statistics for \textit{Cases I-VI} starting from a fully-developed neutral turbulent open channel flow at friction Reynolds number $Re_{\tau} = 360$ is displayed in Figs. \ref{fig:evolNhcompare}a-\ref{fig:evolNhcompare}d.
+Various plane-averaged turbulent quantities are shown at the height $y/H=0.05$, which is approximately the location of maximal turbulent kinetic energy, as will be shown later.
+As expected, the effect of stabilizing stratification manifests itself in the decline of friction Reynolds number $Re_{\tau}$, turbulent kinetic energy (TKE), Reynolds shear stress and the growth of gradient Richardson number $Ri_g$ (defined as Eq. \ref{eqnRig}) from their initial neutral values with increasing time.
+We observe from these plots that for all configurations studied, there is almost an exact inverse relation between flow stability and composite Froude number $Fr_c$ given in table \ref{tab:stratifiedparam}.
+The most stable among the six configurations is \textit{Case IV} with $Fr_c=1.36$ where the final $Re_{\tau}$ dropped by over 20\% from the initial $Re_{\tau}=360$ to approximately $Re_{\tau}=284$.
+However, even though \textit{Case V} has the same $Fr_c$ as \textit{Case IV}, Fig. \ref{fig:evolNhcompare}a shows that \textit{Case IV} is significantly more stable than \textit{Case V} whose final $Re_{\tau}$ is larger than 300.
+This suggests that at the same $Fr_c$, a difference in $\Pi_s$ can significantly impact stability of the turbulent flow, which is in stark contrast to the outcome of the linear stability of laminar flows where stability is solely dependent on $Fr_c$ as described in section \ref{sec:linstable}.
+Note that bulk Reynolds number $Re_b$ remains constant because of flow forcing via the constant flow rate technique.
 To summarize, at the same $Fr_c$, the larger the inverse $\Pi_s$, the more stable the flow is.
-Note that when either the surface flux or the imposed ambient stratification is zero, $\Pi_s$ does not appear in the set of dimensionless numbers.
+Note that when either the surface flux $B_s$ or the imposed ambient stratification $N_a$ is zero, $\Pi_s$ does not appear in the set of dimensionless numbers.